jrihon/thesis/chapters/00_chapter/00_section_01.typ

 //
 //
 ==== Antisense Oligonucleotides
 The Antisense Oligonucleotides (ASO) are a particular class of drugs that are administered in order to emulate the effects of the endogenous RNAi pathways.
 Essentially, a ssNA chain is designed to complement a specific mRNA sequence; a sequence that would translate for a protein that is therapeutically interesting to interfere with.
-The most successful chemistry to date is that of the dimethylamino-phosphorodiamidate MNA (PMO, @fig-sugarmods E.) chemistry and has been applied to resolve a genetic defect in a particular variant of the Duchenne's musculodystrophy #mcite(("Roshmi2019viltolarsen"), biblio).
+The most successful chemistry to date is that of the dimethylamino-phosphorodiamidate MNA (PMO, @fig-sugarmods E.) chemistry and the thiophosphoramidate variant (TMO) has been applied to resolve a genetic defect in a particular variant of the Duchenne's musculodystrophy #mcite(("Roshmi2019viltolarsen", "Langner2020TMO"), biblio).
 A protein is translated from mRNA, which is transcribed from multiple exon-sequences of the genomic DNA.
 In some of variants of this pathology, there exists a mutation in exon n°51 of the chain, causing instability of the distrophin protein - a functional protein that is key to the stability of the muscle fibers.
 By prohibiting transcription of this exon, the protein becomes truncated but functional, which ultimately improves the quality of life of the patients suffering from this disease.

 Another application of ASOs is in the usage in preclinical research, mainly on zebrafish.
 These animals are interesting because they are cheap to maintain, easy to manipulate and have a short lifecycle, lowering the time between experiments dramatically.